 The PREA's Administrator will be appointed by a majority vote of the President of the Commission, the Executive Director of the SOPEP, and the Director of the ICPO.
 Due to the financial crisis of the Commonwealth of Puerto Rico the Office of Management and Budget of Puerto Rico (OMBPR) was not able to provide a budget appropriation to provide funds for the operations of PREA.

 Accordingly, on June 1, 2016, the PREA entered into a collaborative agreement with the Commission, the SOPEP and the ICPO.
 Under this agreement these governmental entities will transfer funds for the PREA operations until the OMBPR is able to provide a budget appropriation or the PREA can have its own funds.
-During the fiscal year ended June 30, 2016, the Commission made transfers of funds to the PREA by \$295,655.
+During the fiscal year ended June 30, 2017, the Commission made transfers of funds to the PREA by \$295,655.
+During fiscal year 2018 no transfers of funds to PREA were approved and recognized on the Commissions basic financial statements.

-Note 12 - Future adoption of accounting pronouncements
+Note 12 - Adoption of new accounting pronouncements